allnulled/allnulled/PARTE1.md

 Pero si yo no fuera así, no tendría por qué.

-> Te podría hacer sin las estructuras para que recordaras la libertad. ¿Lo haces pensado?
+> Te podría hacer sin las estructuras para que recordaras la libertad. ¿Lo has pensado?

 ¿Que no pudiera ser sensible a los psicoactivos?